agileware/civicrm-installation-guide/docs/multisite/drupal.md

 ### Auto + manual installation for site2.example.com

-* Use civicrm installer for installing civicrm for `site2.example.com`.
-Specify a new civicrm db which can be dropped later.
+* Use CiviCRM installer for installing CiviCRM for `site2.example.com`.
+Specify a new CiviCRM database which can be dropped later.
   Note `sites/site2.example.com/civicrm.settings.php` is your new settings file which needs to be modified.

-* Adjust `CIVICRM_DSN` setting to use the civicrm db used by site1.
-Drop the new civicrm db previously created.
+* Adjust `CIVICRM_DSN` setting to use the CiviCRM database used by site1.
+Drop the new CiviCRM database previously created.

-* The sites can share a single instance of the civicrm code in `sites/all/modules/` directory.
+* The sites can share a single instance of the CiviCRM code in `sites/all/modules/` directory.

 ### Register a new domain

-Modify located civicrm.settings.php file (for site2) to change following line -
+Modify located `civicrm.settings.php` file (for site2) to change following line -

 ```php
 define( 'CIVICRM_DOMAIN_ID' , 1 );